averybos/coinmarketcap-scraper/README.md

 # Crypto Data Collector

 `coinmarketcap-scraper` is an application that easily lets you pull all the relevant data from *[Coinmarketcap](coinmarketcap.com)*, a cryptocurrency website that displays **up-to-date** information about all things crypto.
+- Which pieces of data does this pull:
+    - Crypto name
+    - Nickname
+    - Price
+    - Daily Percent
+    - Weekly Percent
+    - Market Cap
+    - Volume
+    - Circulating Supply

 With this tool, you will be able to talk with others about currencies more than just Bitcoin and Dogecoin, congrats!

 ## How does this work?